 We invite you to join the Tualatin Hills Park & Recreation District as we foster a love for the natural world in our community.
 Below is a list of nature education events where we need volunteer help.
 New events will be added periodically, so check back for updated information or subscribe to our volunteer newsletter for updates.

-If you have questions about an event, contact Melissa Marcum, Natural Resources Volunteer Coordinator, at 503-619-3941.
+If you have questions about an event, contact Melissa Marcum, Nature & Trails Volunteer Coordinator, at 503-619-3941.

 PRE-REGISTRATION IS REQUIRED FOR ALL EVENTS LISTED BELOW.

-Please bring reusable water bottles to drink from throughout the day and so that you can take this simple step to assist us in our efforts to reduce waste.
+Please bring reusable water bottles to drink from throughout the day.
+This simple step will assist us in our efforts to reduce waste.

 You must be 14 years or older to volunteer at these events.
 You must wear closed-toe shoes, long pants and weather appropriate clothing, as you may be both indoors and outdoors.

-Participants are trained and assigned to survey ponds within the District where they survey for and identify native and non-native turtle species.
-Surveys take approximately 1 hour per site and are performed every at least once each week from April 1 - July 31.
+Participants are trained and assigned to survey ponds within the district where they search for, identify and count egg masses of this and other native amphibian species.
+Surveys take approximately 2 hours and are performed every two weeks from February 1 - March 15.
 Dates may vary year-to-year with variations in weather.

 Meeting Place: This training will be held at the Tualatin Hills Nature Center, in the Beaver Den.
 The Tualatin Hills Nature Center is located at 15655 SW Millikan Way, in Beaverton.
 97003